adwait-kalsekar/express-starter/README.md

 **MongoDB** Connection using **Mongoose**

 - User model setup for test
+- Robust Authentication Mechanism using Mongoose hooks and JWT
 - Health Check routes and controllers for testing
 - Logging setup using **Winston** and **Morgan**